UDT-ITF/website/source/api/index.md

 > DISCUSSION POINT: How much do we want or need to go into persistence/preservation?
 > Should a "friable" resource have to indicate this via the Info API?
+> > MH: I'd say that we should elaborate on persistence/preservation/friable as it would be useful
+> > for less technical audiences.

 All special characters (e.g. ? or \#) MUST be URI encoded to avoid unpredictable client behaviors.
 The URL syntax relies upon slash (/) separators so any slashes